Linear-time calculation of the expected sum of edge lengths in random projective linearizations of trees: Expected sum of edge lengths

 \subsection{Formulae for classes of trees}

+Here we consider three kinds of free trees which are later transformed into rooted trees \cite{Harary1969a,Valiente2021a}.
+First, {\em linear} (or {\em path}) trees are trees in which the maximum degree is 2. {\em Star} trees consist of a vertex connected to $n-1$ leaves; also, a complete bipartite graph $K_{1,n-1}$.
+A {\em quasi-star} tree is a star tree in which one of its edges has been subdivided once with a vertex in the middle\footnote{Alternatively, an $n$-vertex quasi-star tree is obtained by joining to a 2-vertex complete graph, $K_2$, a pendant vertex to one end and $n-3$ pendant vertices to the other end of $K_2$; a quasi-star tree is a particular case of bistar tree \cite{SanDiego2014a}.}.
 For the following analyses, we define the hub of a rooted tree as the vertex of the underlying free tree that has the highest degree; we also use the term `leaf' to refer to a leaf in the underlying free tree.
-We now instantiate Equations \ref{eq:ExpeDProj:closed_form} and \ref{eq:NProj:closed_form} for several classes of trees (Table \ref{table:formulae_ExpeDProj_trees}).
-Star trees, $\Sn$, rooted at the hub, $\Snh$, and at a leaf, $\Snl$.
-Quasi-star trees, $\Qn$, rooted at the hub, $\Qnh$, at a leaf adjacent to the hub, $\Qnhl$, at the leaf not adjacent to the hub $\Qne$, and at the only internal vertex that is not the hub, $\Qnb$.
-Linear trees when rooted at a vertex at distance $k\ge 0$ from one of the leaves, $\Lnk$.
+We now instantiate Equations \ref{eq:ExpeDProj:closed_form} and \ref{eq:NProj:closed_form} for several classes of trees (Table \ref{table:formulae_ExpeDProj_trees}): Star trees, $\Sn$, rooted at the hub, $\Snh$, and at a leaf, $\Snl$; Quasi-star trees, $\Qn$, rooted at the hub, $\Qnh$, at a leaf adjacent to the hub, $\Qnhl$, at the leaf not adjacent to the hub $\Qne$, and at the only internal vertex that is not the hub, $\Qnb$; Linear trees when rooted at a vertex at distance $k\ge 0$ from one of the leaves, $\Lnk$.
 Each class of tree is depicted in Figure \ref{fig:classes_of_trees}.
-These classes trees are chosen for graph theoretic reasons.
+These classes of trees are chosen for graph theoretic reasons.
 Linear trees minimize the variance of the degree \cite{Ferrer2013a}; star graphs maximize it \cite{Ferrer2013a} and all their unconstrained linear arrangements are planar; concerning $\Snh$, all its linear arrangements are projective; quasi star trees maximize the variance of the degree among trees whose set of unconstrained arrangements contains some non-planar arrangement \cite{Ferrer2016a}.

 We choose linear trees to illustrate how one can instantiate Equation \ref{eq:ExpeDProj:closed_form}.
 In order to ease this task, we rewrite Equation \ref{eq:ExpeDProj:closed_form} using vectorial notation as